grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Fuck it.
 Ping it."

 "OK.
 Cassandra, remember I mentioned 'active' sonar during your training session?
 I am going to use that now.
 Follow what I do."
 He powered up the active sonar unit.
 "Passive sonar is like listening quietly in a dark room to figure out where other people might be standing.
 Active sonar is like quickly turning a bright light on and then off again so you can see the exact location of the people in the room.
 The principles behind it are much more sophisticated than passive.
 But it is easy enough to operate."
 He set the direction indicator to point towards the contact.
-"Push the PING button Cassandra."
+"Push the PING button, Cassandra."

 She held her small finger out flat, so as not to let her long fingernail get in the way, and crushed the button home.
 Even without the sonar headsets they could hear the smooth round ringing sound of the ping echo through the hull and spread out into the water around them.
 A few seconds later the active unit calculated and displayed the range and direction to the contact.

 "The active sonar figures out precisely where your contact is by calculating how long it takes for that ping sound to bounce back from the target," Hemi said, pointing to the readout on the active sonar unit.
 "That is useful if you have to do something like aim and fire a torpedo.
 But since the _Prospect_ does not have torpedoes, we do not often have reason to use it."

 "The active ping also tells the target exactly where _we_ are," added Percy.
-"Normally, we would not want to do that --- never use the active sonar without an explicit instruction from me or Hemi --- but assuming this contact _is_ Shakes..." she looked at Hemi, "then we just deliberately let them know exactly where we are by hitting them with that active ping."
+"Normally, we would not want to do that --- never use the active sonar without an explicit instruction from me or Hemi --- but assuming this contact _is_ Shakes...," she looked at Hemi, "then we just deliberately let them know exactly where we are by hitting them with that active ping."

 "We shall see what the contact does now," said Hemi, putting the sonar headset back on.